letoram/xarcan/README.md

 Normal autohell style compilation.
 Relevant compilation flags are:
     --enable-kdrive --enable-xarcan --disable-xorg --disable-xwayland
     --disable-xnest --disable-xvfb --enable-glamor --enable-glx
+		--disable-int10-module

+The only output you are likely to be interested in is hw/kdrive/arcan/Xarcan make install on existing xorg- systems is likely to result in pain as it has its tentacles dug into everything.

 pkg\_info need to find the normal arcan-shmif, arcan-shmifext libraries.